Watch the following conversation with artist Angus Wilson about still life painting:

 2. Two techniques from Wilson’s work that you will try in your still life painting (color, composition, or style).

 The next two paintings you will work on in class will be still lifes.
 The first painting (whole-sheet) will be based on your realism drawing from the fall semester.
-Your second painting (half-sheet) will be more exaggerated and stylized as Wilson’s work, but also based on observation from life.
+Your second painting (whole- or half-sheet) will be more exaggerated and stylized as Wilson’s work, but also based on observation from life.